-The warrant liability related to the May 2019 Warrants is measured at fair value at each reporting and exercise date using certain estimated inputs, which are classified within Level 3 of the fair value hierarchy.
-Because of the price protection feature contained in the May 2019 Warrants, the Company uses a combination of the Black-Scholes Model and the Lattice Model to estimate the fair value of the warrants at each reporting period.
+The warrant liability related to the May 2019 Warrants was measured at fair value at each reporting and exercise date using certain estimated inputs, which are classified within Level 3 of the fair value hierarchy.
+Because of the price protection feature contained in the May 2019 Warrants, the Company used a combination of the Black-Scholes Model and the Lattice Model to estimate the fair value of the warrants at each reporting period.
 The following assumptions were used in the Black-Scholes Model in combination with the Lattice Model to measure the fair value of the May 2019 Warrants:

-March 31, 2024 I December 31, 2023
+31, 2023

-Share price \$ 1.36 \$ 1.88(1)
+Share price N/A \$ 1.88 (1)

-Conversion price \$ 1.55 \$ 3.52
+Conversion price N/A \$ 3.52

-Risk-free interest rate 5.48% 5.3%
+Risk-free interest rate N/A 5.3%

-Expected term (years) 0.1 0.4
+Expected term (years) 0.4

-Volatility of stock 92.2% 77.5%
+Volatility of stock N/A 77.5%